Changing habits and reaching targets program

 - education and work.

-Your child’s youth justice caseworker will assess which, and how many, of the second group of units will address your child’s offending behaviours.
+Your child’s Youth Justice caseworker will assess which, and how many, of the second group of units will be needed to address your child’s offending behaviours.

 How the program works

-Your child and their youth justice caseworker will work through the changing habits and reaching targets program together at their regular appointments.
-Your child may complete the program individually with their caseworker, or in a group.
+Your child and their Youth Justice caseworker will work through the changing habits and reaching targets program together at their regular appointments.

 Length of the program

-It will take your child 16 sessions with their youth justice caseworker to cover the introduction to the program and complete the first 6 units.
-Each session will take about 30 minutes.
+It will take your child about 16 to 32 sessions with their Youth Justice caseworker to cover the introduction to the program and complete the first 6 units.
+Each session will take about 30 to 45 minutes.

-Your child’s youth justice caseworker will talk to them about which additional units they need to complete—and how many sessions it will take.
+Your child’s caseworker will talk to them about which additional units they may need to complete—and how many sessions it will take.